Debt Ratios for Home Financing

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-Remember these ratios are just guidelines.
-We will be happy to go over pre-qualification to help you determine how much you can afford.
+Remember these are only guidelines.
+We will be thrilled to help you pre-qualify to determine how much you can afford.

-American Mortgage Advisers, Inc can answer questions about these ratios and many others.
-Give us a call: 214-865-7442.
+At American Mortgage Advisers, Inc, we answer questions about qualifying all the time.
+Give us a call at 214-865-7442.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.